zenstackhq/zenstack-docs/versioned_docs/version-1.x/the-complete-guide/part1/3-enhancement.md

 - **Using Prisma Client Extensions with enhanced client**

-  Enhanced Prisma Client is a transparent proxy, so it has the same API as the original Prisma Client.
-You can enhance a Prisma Client with Client Extensions installed or install Client Extensions on an enhanced Prisma Client - both work.
+  Enhanced Prisma Client can work with [Prisma Client Extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions) with some caveats.
+Please refer to [Using With Prisma Client Extensions](../../guides/client-extensions) for more details.

 - **Using the original client and an enhanced one together**